nicklauskim/nicklauskim/README.md

 </p>

 <p>
-I am pursuing a Master in Statistics (M.S.) at UCLA with an expected completion date of Spring 2023.
+I am pursuing a Master of Science (M.S.) in Statistics at UCLA with an expected completion date of Spring 2023.
 I previously earned a B.S. in Applied Mathematics at UCLA (2020).
 </p>

 <p>